aws-samples/multiagent-collab-scenario-benchmark/README.md

 ## Multi-agent Collaboration Scenario Benchmarking

+This repository contains benchmarking material from the AWS Bedrock Agents multi-agents collaboration technical report: "Towards Effective GenAI Multi-Agent Collaboration: Design and Evaluation for Enterprise Applications".
+The technical report is here on arXiv: https://arxiv.org/abs/2412.05449.

 ### Data

 Benchmarking data is in the `datasets` directory where there are 30 hypothetical scenarios for three domains: travel planning, mortgage financing, and software development.